NathanVaughn/pyleft/README.md

 ## Design Decisions

 Only files with a `.py` extension are checked.
+Currently, `.pyi` files are not checked.

 The `__init__` and `__new__` methods of a class are not required to have return type hints. `pyright` automatically assumes this to be `None`.